 You will be so much less stressed if you break down all of your standards into super small pieces.
 Let students master the skill one small lesson at a time.

 Teaching Grammar is Easier with a Routine

-I used to look for a new activities every week for grammar.
+I used to look for a new activity every week for grammar.

 Instead, consider implementing a routine.
 No matter the skill, you do the same activities every week.
-Your students know what to expect and the planning and prep is much faster.
+Your students know what to expect, and the planning and prep are much faster.

 Take a look at the routine that I used…

 My Routine for Teaching Grammar

 On Monday, I would introduce a new grammar skill.
 We would discuss any vocabulary they needed to know and go over related rules.
 This lesson was always done whole group.

 I used a PowerPoint for the Monday lesson.
 I struggled for quite some time with making the lesson engaging for my students.
 Students are not going to get excited about me reading PowerPoint slides to them!